-The IJB faces ongoing financial pressures due to salary costs, price pressures and increasing demand for services.
+The IJB faces ongoing financial pressures due to salary costs, price pressures and unknown future demand for services (including demand from Covid-19).
 We remain satisfied that the IJB is a going concern as a result of the integration scheme and the financial sustainability of the partners.

-There has been positive development of a three year financial recovery plan during 2019-20 which will help the IJB plan for future pressures, and will enable management to have valuable conversations when discussing future budget settlements.
+The Board approved of an initial one year budget for 2021/22 and the development of a three year financial plan at the end of 2020-21 which will help the IJB plan for future pressures, and will enable management to have valuable conversations when discussing future budget settlements.
 We consider the arrangements regarding financial management are effective.

-The IJB's arrangements for assessing and reporting on the impact of Covid-19 is considered appropriate.
+The IJB's arrangements for assessing and reporting on the impact of COVID-19 is considered appropriate.